Funding to attend the Conference

 - Contact and eligibility information

-- Proof of full-time student status in an accredited program (student ID or transcript)
+- Proof of student status in an accredited program (student ID or transcript)

 - Artist statement (up to 500 words)